|Guide||♦||77 Triplogs||5 Topics|

-A few glimpses of greenery where the fire must have changed directions puts a little spirit back in the sole.
+A few greenery glimpses where the fire must have changed directions put a little spirit back in the sole.
 The trail now makes a serious haul up to the Verde Rim.
-You know killer views are coming so naturally the pace quickens.
-The trail doesn't quite go to the edge but a use-trail makes it's way out to the views.
-After you take in five minutes of views you start to think about getting back onto the trail.
-Only to turn to your right and happen to notice "oh, there's Pine Mountain".
-Hmmm, man that's steep.
-Oh well that doesn't concern me, the book says the trail doesn't come within a quarter mile of the peak.
+You know killer views are coming so naturally, the pace quickens.
+The trail doesn't quite go to the edge, but a use-trail makes its way out to the views.
+After you take in five minutes of views, you start to think about getting back onto the trail.
+Only to turn to your right and happen to notice, "oh, there's Pine Mountain".
+Hmmm, man, that's steep.
+Oh well, that doesn't concern me; the book says the trail doesn't come within a quarter-mile of the peak.

-Back on the trail as if you're approaching the junction again... take a right onto the Verde Rim Trail.
+Back on the trail, as if you're approaching the junction again... take a right onto the Verde Rim Trail #161.
 You can't help but notice it says 1/2 mile to Pine Mountain.
-Sure enough, it is, one half mile, straight UP!...lol Okay it's not that bad.
-There's plenty of switchbacks and it is short lived.
+Sure enough, it is, one-half mile, straight UP!...lol Okay, it's not that bad.
+There's plenty of switchbacks, and it is short-lived.
 Another plus is the forest here didn't fall victim to a forest fire.
 Work your way through the switchbacks.
-The book was right the trail comes just shy of the actual peak.
-If you really wish to bag the peak there is a signed junction to make things easier.
+The book was right; the trail comes just shy of the actual peak.
+If you wish to bag the peak, there is a signed junction to make things easier.
 I passed on the option.

-Continuing on, you are traveling very close to the edge of the rim.
+Continuing, you are traveling very close to the edge of the rim.
 It's kind of cool walking along knowing the earth drops out shortly to your left.
-Every now and then a view comes into play.
-However some of the better views are looking down across Pine Mountain Wilderness on your right.
-If you look behind every now and then you'll notice you are hiking at the same elevation as Pine Mountain.
+Every now and then, a view comes into play.
+However, some of the better views are looking down across Pine Mountain Wilderness on your right.
+If you look behind occasionally, you'll notice you are hiking at the same elevation as Pine Mountain.
 Technically four feet lower at best but darn near.
 With the next major junction also comes the best Verde Rim viewing opportunity.
-It looks like a hang glider launch but we all know that's a no no in a wilderness.
+It looks like a hang glider launch, but we all know that's a no-no in a wilderness.